chlloyd/the-crossing-assorted-scripts/rules-and-conventions.md

 Clean topology is essential.
 The render must be able to render the object with **both the CPU and GPU Arnold renderers**.
 Making sure the GPU renders the scene makes other jobs further down the pipeline much easier.

 It must not have any abnormalities when being rendered.
 E.g. Faces inside other face.

+Possible problem that the geometry may need fixing:
+* More than 4 sided faces
+* Concave faces
+* Faces with holes
+* Non-Planar faces
+* Lamina faces/double faces
+* Non-manifold geometry
+* Edges with zero length
+* Overlapping geometry / intercepting geometry
+* Unmerged vertices and open border edges

+Possible problems with geometry UV mapping:
+* Zero mapped UVs
+* Missing UVs
+* Warped UVs

+A quick google will explain exactly what they are.

 ---